 So off to work I went.
 I kept coaching, but stopped teaching seminars and advertising my services to free up time that I used to write the manual.
 My goal was to create a manuscript that all people could understand even if they were totally new to real estate.
 It took me 4 years to finally produce a first offering with which I was happy.
 I know that things are still far from perfect, but believe that they are now good enough to finally make everything public.
 This site is for you; and I hope you will enjoy learning about the art of buying and selling a house.

 Good luck to you all!

-Some rates may only be available to people with top credit, living in specific areas.
+Some rates may require CMHC insurance coverage.
 BofC stands for Bank of Canada.
-The "Qualifying Rate" is used to qualify borrowers.
-The rates in brackets are from July 12, 2019.
+The rates in brackets are from January 20, 2023.